Recording Info and FAQ

 In order to be accepted for recording in Santa Fe County, a document must relate to property in Santa Fe County, have original signature, and have the notary's original signature.
 Real Estate documents include deeds, liens, etc. Please see our Recording and Filing Fee Schedule for UCC recording fees.

 Recording fees are due at the time of recording.
 Payment is accepted in either cash, check or credit card (with processing fees) form.
-For a complete list of our Recording and Filing Fee Schedule
+Refer to the complete list of our Recording and Filing Fee Schedule.

 Plats

 We require that a mylar and two legible black line copies be submitted for plat recordings.
-The plat must be notarized, and unless the property is a condo, the plat must have either a county/city public notice, or legible approval signatures from the county/city land use administrator.
+The plat may need to be notarized, unless the property is a condo, the plat has either a county/city public notice, or legible approval signatures from the county/city land use administrator.
 By administrative code, Surveyor's stamps must also be legible.
 Please be advised, per NMSA 7-38-44.1 (2013), prior to recording a plat that divides or combines property, the taxpayer is responsible for paying all taxes, penalties, interest and fees due for that taxable year.
 All taxes and fees are paid at the County Treasurer's Office.

 Home Owners' Associations

 Per statute all HOAs must record a “notice of homeowner association” within 30 days after the date on which the HOA’s declaration were filed with the Public Regulation Commission.
-HOAs organized prior to July 1,2013, are required to record the Notice before June 30, 2014.
-HOA that fail to record the notice forfeit authority to charge an assessment, levy a fine for late payment, or a lien for nonpayment until the Notice is recorded.
+HOAs that fail to record the notice forfeit authority to charge an assessment, levy a fine for late payment, or a lien for nonpayment until the Notice is recorded.
 The definition section of the HOA Act provides a definition for the term “declaration,” and another section provides that recording of a “declaration” constitutes notice in the office of county clerk in which any part of the property is located that would satisfy the perfection of a lien.
+The Clerk's Office does not record minutes from HOA meetings; the HOAs themselves are responsible for providing the public their minutes.

 Uniform Commercial Code (UCC) Filings

 The Santa Fe County Clerk’s office records only UCCs that pertain to real estate; all other UCCs need to be filed at the Secretary of State's Office.
+UCC filings do not need to be notarized.
 Please see our Recording and Filing Fee Schedule for UCC recording fees.

 Click on questions to view answers